bhatiarahul1993/azure_application_gateway_mtls/README.md

 Steps:

 1. Deploy Azure resources via terraform code given in the repo.
-The code will deploy: Resource Group, Virtual Networks and Subnets, VNet Peering, Public IPs, Application Gateway, Windows Web Server, Load Balancer, NSG, etc.
+The code will deploy: Resource Group, Virtual Networks and Subnets, VNet Peering, Public IPs, Application Gateway, Windows Web Server, Load Balancer, NSG, etc. (follow these manul steps after the app gateway deployement - go to listener and associate ssl-profile, go to rewrite rules and associate the routing rules)

 2. Login to Windows server